-Nash said that although he had not been aware of any such agreement, yet, since it had been made, he was bound by it, and should withdraw his objection.
-Whittemore said be was astonished that any such agreement should have been made.
-Th Lieutenant Governor had, it is true, taken an oath at the other end of the town, before a Trial Justice or a Circuit Judge, or some other officer, and the Senate had been invited to be present, but the Senate was not present.
-He insisted that the oath should be taken, a compromise.
-The motion to reconsider was adepted by a vote of 22 to 4.
+Make, he was bound by it, and should withdraw Whittemore said he was astonished that any such agreement should have been made.
+The Lieutenant Governor had, it is true, taken an oath at the other end of the town, before a Trial Justice or a Circuit Judge, or some other officer, and the Senate had been invited to be present, but the Senate was not present.
+He insisted that the onth should be taken.
+Maxwell spoke in flavor of reconsideration, be-cause he wanted to bridge over the shasen and to put out his hand to partake of the olive-branch, and because the poor people were threatened with starvation, and he wanted them to have any advantage that could be get cast of a compromise.
+The motion to reconsider was adopted by a voic of 22 to 4.

-Maxwell spoke in favor of reconsideration, be cause he wanted to bridge over the chasm and to put out his hand to parcake of the olive branch, and because the poor people were threatened with starvation, and he wanted them to have any advantage that could be got out of tenant Governor Simpson, who, on taking it, spoke in substance as follows: Having been elected Lieutenant Goverper of the State, and having qualified as such.
-I am here to enter upon the discharge of my duties as ex officio.
-President of the Senate.
-In doing so, I desire to express pen.
-Those indebted to us will please settle. the hope that the relations which are about
+The motion to reconsider was adopted by a vote of 22 to 4.
+The original motion without the amendment was then adopted by a vote of 20 to 7.
+Swails then resigned the obsir to Lieu-tenaut Governor Simpson, who, on taking it, spoke in substance, as follows: Having been elected Lieuteunut Govers ner of the State, and having qualified as such, I am here to enter upon the discharge of my dutics as ex officio President of the Senate.
+In doing so, I desire to express the hope that the relations which are about at the second second